com-480-data-visualization/project-2023-data-divas/Milestones/MILESTONE1.md

 The emission of these gases is a widely discussed topic in the media, as it has significant implications for the environment and human society.
 However, despite its importance, the topic can be complex and difficult to understand, which can make it difficult for the general public to engage with the issue and take action to reduce emissions.

-To help address this challenge, our visualization will be based on an interactive map that to explains the distribution of emissions around the globe in a way that is easy to understand.
+To help address this challenge, our visualization will be based on an interactive map that to explain the distribution of emissions around the globe in a way that is easy to understand.
 This map will display the data in an engaging and striking way so that it has impact to the reader.

 By making this information more accessible and engaging, the interactive map aims at raising awareness of the importance of reducing GHG emissions and the need for collective action to address climate change.
 This would help foster a greater sense of urgency and commitment among individuals to take action to reduce emissions and transition to a low-carbon economy.

+In order to complete above purposes, we decide to visualize on a map which contains the CO2 emission  on each country by year.
+For every country, we also produce an access to the comparison of CO2 emission by different sectors.
+Therefore, we could have a better understanding about the source of CO2 emission, like which country have a high CO2 emission in a specific year, and which is the main factor causing such results.
+Besides, the evolution of global CO2 emission could also be acquired so that we could have a broad overview of the overall worldwide tendency.

 ## Exploratory Data Analysis